Nigerian Army running oil bunkering syndicate in Rivers — Wike - Premium Times Nigeria

 The governor did not provide any evidence to substantiate his allegations.
 His media adviser, Oraye Franklin, told PREMIUM TIMES he has nothing to add to the governor’s comments.

-Mr Wike, a member of the opposition Peoples Democratic Party, has regularly made wild allegations against Buhari administration officials and security chiefs.
+Mr Wike, a member of the opposition Peoples Democratic Party, has made unsubstantiated allegations in the past against Buhari administration officials and security chiefs.
 Following the discovery of a cash haul in Ikoyi in April 2017, Mr Wike claimed the money belonged to Rivers State, having allegedly been plundered by his predecessor, Rotimi Amaechi.

 But when asked to provide evidence during forfeiture hearings, the governor failed to make any submission to the court.
 The money was later claimed by the Nigeria Intelligence Agency and forfeited to the Nigerian government.